dyfer/OpenBCI_Processing/class_examples/06.01 Eyetracker/README - pupil caputer and streaming to OSC.txt

 - attach webcam on your head; connect it to the computer

-- open Pupil Captire; you should see webcam view in the main window and optionally eye view in a smaller window
+- open Pupil Capture; you should see webcam view in the main window and optionally eye view in a smaller window

 - run calibration (press c)